top of page

 MUSIC

-Music holds an integral place within the liturgy: It unifies and heightens our communal prayer and offers an opportunity to lift our voices and spirits together in ways that words alone cannot express.
+Music holds an integral place within the liturgy: it unifies and heightens our communal prayer and offers an opportunity to lift our voices and spirits together in ways that words alone cannot express.

-We encourage every person to participate in singing at SJOTM, whether in the choir,
+We encourage every person to sing at SJOTM, whether in the choir or as a member of the assembly.

-The Choir of St. John on the Mountain
+The Choir of St John on the Mountain

 The Organs

-The organ in the church is a three-manual, 44 rank, 50 stop instrument.
+The sanctuary organ in the church is a three-manual, 44 rank, 50 stop instrument.
 Originally built in 1967 by the M.P.
 Moeller Company, it was rebuilt and redesigned by Petty-Madden in 1996.
-Then-organist John Baldwin desired
+Then-organist John Baldwin desired it to be designed in the French style.

 The chapel organ is a 9 stop mechanical action instrument built by C.B.
 Fisk of Gloucester, MA, and formerly housed at Boston College.
 The Fisk organ was refurbished in 2000.